subsetpark/subsetpark/posts/current.md

 - *double down-hooks* represent the same sound as their up-hook counterparts, but with a schwa /ə/ at the end.[^RP2]
 - *high-mid double hooks* represent a /u/ sound, just like the low-mid ones, but with a /y/ in front.

+The distinction between the short /yu/, like the first vowel in "unite", and the long /yuu/, like the vowel in "use", is often subtle enough to be disregarded when writing.

 ## Vowel loops

 The next class of vowel symbol is the *(little) loop*.
 It's about the